 Nuts and seeds are excellent sources of essential fatty acids and vitamin E. Beans are an excellent source of fiber.

 Two to seven ounces of meat and beans per day are recommended, depending on how many calories you need.
-To find out how much meat and beans you need, take the Healthy Eating My Way quiz.
+To find out how much meat and beans you need, use the Healthy Eating Planner.

 Cooking with Meat, Beans + Nuts